lord-dubious/x-webui/OPENAI_COMPATIBLE_API.md

 # OpenAI-Compatible API Support

 This application now supports custom OpenAI-compatible endpoints with dynamic model fetching.
-You can use any OpenAI-compatible API provider including local models, other cloud providers, or custom endpoints.
+You can use any OpenAI-compatible API provider, including local models, other cloud providers, or custom endpoints.

 ## Features